21st Century Tiger

 21st Century Tiger raises funds for wild tiger conservation projects.
 It was formed in 1997 as a partnership between the Zoological Society of London (ZSL), Global Tiger Patrol (GTP) and Tusk Force (both now defunct) so that the three groups could collaborate, rather than compete, in raising money for tigers in the UK.
 The two current members of the coalition are ZSL and Dreamworld Wildlife Foundation (DWF).
 Based in offices provided by ZSL in Regent's Park, London, and with administration funded by a sponsor, it is able to spend 100% of funds raised on tiger projects.
-21st Century Tiger is one of the top seven contributors to tiger conservation worldwide (IUCN Cat Projects Database, unpubl.) and since its inception it has provided over £2 million to over 70 tiger projects in seven countries.
+Since its inception, 21st Century Tiger has provided over £2 million to over 70 tiger projects in seven countries.

 In 2018, 21st Century Tiger merged with the Amur Leopard and Tiger Alliance (ALTA) to become "WildCats Conservation Alliance" in an effort to streamline administration and resources, while continuing the partnership between ZSL and DWF.